 If the .las file was produced by damapper, the local alignments are organized into chains where the LA segments of a chain are consecutive and ordered in the file.
 LAsort can detect that it has been passed such a file and if so treats the chains as a unit and sorts them on the basis of the first LA in the chain.

 Merge the .las files <parts> into a singled sorted file <merge>, where it is assumed that the input <parts> files are sorted.
-Due to operating system limits, the number of <parts> files must be ≤ 252.
+There are no limits to how many files can bemerged, but if there are more than 252, a typical UNIX OS limit on the number of simultaneously open files, then the program recursively spawns sub-processes and creates temporary files in the directory specified by the -P option, /tmp by default.
 With the -v option set the program reports the # of records read and written.
 The -a option indicates the sort is as describe for LAsort above.

 If the .las file was produced by damapper the local alignments are organized into chains where the LA segments of a chain are consecutive and ordered in the file.
 When merging such files, LAmerge treats the chains as a unit and orders them on the basis of the first LA in the chain.